Bubendorf: Religion

 From the 2000 census, 844 or 19.8% were Roman Catholic, while 2,480 or 58.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 11 members of an Orthodox church (or about 0.26% of the population), there were 6 individuals (or about 0.14% of the population) who belonged to the Christian Catholic Church, and there were 154 individuals (or about 3.61% of the population) who belonged to another Christian church.
 There was 1 individual who was Jewish, and 141 (or about 3.31% of the population) who were Islamic.
 There were 10 individuals who were Buddhist, 26 individuals who were Hindu and 3 individuals who belonged to another church.
 442 (or about 10.37% of the population) belonged to no church, are agnostic or atheist, and 144 individuals (or about 3.38% of the population) did not answer the question.

 Education

 In Bubendorf about 1,632 or (38.3%) of the population have completed non-mandatory upper secondary education, and 586 or (13.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 586 who completed tertiary schooling, 65.9% were Swiss men, 22.5% were Swiss women, 7.7% were non-Swiss men and 3.9% were non-Swiss women.

 As of 2000, there were 12 students in Bubendorf who came from another municipality, while 355 residents attended schools outside the municipality.

 Transport

-Bubendorf is served by the Waldenburg narrow gauge railway, which operates a half-hourly train service to the town of Liestal.
+Bubendorf is served by the Waldenburg narrow gauge railway, which operates a quarter-hourly train service to Liestal.
 At Liestal railway station, onward connection is made with the Swiss Federal Railway's services to Basel, Bern, Lucerne and Zürich.

-Bubendorf is also served by a half-hourly bus service on the line Liestal - Reigoldswil.
+Bubendorf is also served by a half-hourly bus service on the line Liestal – Reigoldswil.